Graph-ICS/Graph-ICS/readme.md

 4.4.
 Select the components you want to install, the ones you need are:

 - Under Qt 5.11.0: MSVC 2015 64-Bit or MSVC 2017 64-Bit
-- Under Tools: Qt Creator 4.7.0 CBD Debugger Support 4.5.
+- Under Developer and Designer Tools: Qt Creator 4.8.1 CDB Debugger Support
 - You can add or delete Tools every time using the Qt Maintenance Tool.

 4.5.
 Finish the installation and not open QtCreator